 On January 17, 2023, we entered into a Loan and Security Agreement (the "Loan Agreement") among Amtech, its U.S. based wholly owned subsidiaries Bruce Technologies, Inc., BTU International, Inc., Intersurface Dynamics, Incorporated, P.R.
 Hoffman Machine Products, Inc., and Entrepix, Inc. (collectively the "Borrowers"), and UMB Bank, N.A., national banking association (the "Lender").
-The Loan Agreement provides for (i) a term loan (the "Term Loan") in the amount of \$

-12.0 million maturing January 17, 2028, and (ii) a revolving loan facility (the "Revolver") with an availability of \$

-8.0 million maturing January 17, 2024.
-The recorded amount of the Term Loan has an interest rate of
+The Loan Agreement provides provided for (i) a term loan (the "Term Loan") in the amount of \$12.0 million maturing January 17, 2028, and (ii) a revolving loan facility (the "Revolver") with an availability of \$8.0 million maturing January 17, 2024, each of which were secured by a first priority lien on substantially all of our assets.
+The recorded amount of the Term Loan has had an interest rate of 6.38%.
+The and the Revolver has had a floating per annum rate of interest equal to the Prime Rate, adjusted daily.
+Under

-6.38 .
-The Revolver has a floating per annum rate of interest equal to the Prime Rate, adjusted daily.
-Under the Loan Agreement, we are required to pay a non-utilization fee equal to 0.125% of any unused portion of the Revolver in excess of any letter of credit obligations.
+The Loan Agreement was fully repaid in the fourth quarter of 2024 and was subsequently terminated effective September 11, 2024.
+See the disclosure in our prior filings with the SEC for a discussion of the financial covenants that were in effect under the Loan Agreement, we are required our failure to pay a non-utilization fee equal to 0.125% of any unused portion of the Revolver in excess of any letter of credit obligations.